-The Bolivarian Republic of Venezuela is a country on the north coast of South America, sharing land borders with Colombia to the west, Brazil to the south and Guyana to the west.
+Venezuela is a country on the north coast of South America, sharing land borders with Colombia to the west, Brazil to the south and Guyana to the east.
 Venezuela is slightly smaller than South Australia and lies entirely within the tropics.
 In its west, Venezuela contains the northern stretches of the Andes mountain range, to the south and east the Guiana Highlands and in the centre the plains surrounding the main river in the country, the Orinoco.
 The world’s tallest waterfall, Angel Falls, is located in the south west of the country.
 The most widely accepted origin of the name Venezuela is the name given to the region following explorer Amerigo Vespucci seeing indigenous people living in a similar way to the people in Venice, Italy, therefore naming the region ‘Venezuela’ or little Venice.
 The name could also be a centuries old indigenous term for the region.

 The Spanish expedition led by Alonso de Ojeda in 1499, which sailed along the northern coast of South America, gave the name Venezuela (“little Venice” in Spanish) to the Gulf of Venezuela because of its similarity to the bay of Venice.

 Spain colonised the north-east coast of Venezuela from 1521.
 Caracas was established as the capital of the province in 1577, which came under the jurisdiction of the Viceroyalty of New Granada (modern Colombia).

 Independence from Spain was declared on 5 July 1811, when the area was included in the Republic of Gran Colombia, with Ecuador, Panama and New Granada.
 Venezuela seceded from Gran Colombia in 1830.